Deleting posts automatically in Mastodon after a certain time period

 2. Go to Preferences > Automated post deletion (on mobile web click ⚙️, then ☰, then Automated post deletion)

-3. Choose the Age threshold to set how long posts are around before they’re deleted
+3. Choose the Age threshold to set how long posts are around before they’re deleted.
+This can be from 1 week to 2 years.

 4. Set the exceptions for posts you want to keep